 - The two major religions of the Kingdom of Candia were Roman Catholicism and Greek Orthodoxy.

 - El Greco moved to Venice around 1567, at the age of 26, to complete his training.

 - El Greco studied with Titian in Venice, the most renowned painter of his day.

 - El Greco combined Byzantine traditions with Western-style.

 - El Greco meaning “The Greek,” was his nickname due to his Greek nationality.

-- In 1570 El Greco moved to Rome, and he was received at the Palazzo Farnese, which had become the center of the artistic and intellectual life of the city.
+- In 1570 El Greco moved to Rome, and he was received at the Palazzo Farnese, which had become the center of the city’s artistic and intellectual life.

 - Michelangelo and Raphael had just died when El Greco moved to Rome.

 - His stay in Rome wasn’t successful.
 He acquired more enemies than friends, with his Venetian Renaissance painting style compared to Roman and Tuscan painting.